Chipping

 another, we reduced the practice time as well.

-Yet a bunch of
+a bunch of other shots

-There are
+There

-encounter.
+eventually encounter.
 E.g. hardpan,

-restricted backswing, ball in divot, ball half emerged in water, etc.
+restricted backswing, ball in divot, ball half emerged in water,

-The good news is that you won’t see
+etc. The good news is that you won’t see

 them very often (we hope).
 There is also likely an